dialonce/dialonce.github.io/android/howto/index.md

 Before you start, be sure you have the following prerequisites:

--	You need your Dial Once api key and secret
+-	You need your Dial Once api key
 -	The [Android SDK](http://developer.android.com/sdk/index.html) Bundle already installed and configured on your system

 ### Android versions